manami-d/Dasmoto_project/README.md

 # Dasmoto_project

+## Description
-This is a Codecademy project using:
+This is a Codecademy project to create a store website using:
 - HTML
 - CSS

+### What I learnt from this
+- Semantic HTML
+- Styling with CSS